 Occasionally a researcher may observe in research images that they are acquiring or processing a suspected abnormality or otherwise troubling finding.
-These are considered incidental findings and represent a unique challenge to appropriately handle.
+These are considered incidental findings and represent a unique challenge to handle appropriately.
 We need to balance the general principle of informing research subjects of any incidental findings, with a number of ethical, privacy, legal and regulatory issues.
-This document provides a general process and guidance for appropriately reporting on incidental findings.
+Below we detail our process and guidance for appropriately reporting on incidental findings.

 Please note, these guidelines do not pertain to studies that have both Clinical and Research components as Clinical/Research studies will all undergo review by a radiologist.
-Research-only studies do not undergo review by a radiologist.
+Research only studies do not undergo review by a radiologist.

-- 1. An investigator, research staff member or trainee who identifies a suspicious finding in a research scan should report this finding to the study PI immediately. - The study PI or his/her designate must report (by AHS email only) this suspicious finding in a form found here: https://cumming.ucalgary.ca/research/child-adolescent-imaging/instructionsforms
+- Studies initiated in 2020 or later must include a question in the consent form for the participant to give consent to the researcher to share incidental findings with the participant and appropriate clinicians.
+This question should not be used as a qualification for inclusion in the study.
+This consent form change does not apply to ongoing studies initiated earlier than 2020.
+The High Field Program Development Program consent forms provide standardized language acceptable to the CHREB. - 2.
+An investigator, research staff member or trainee who identifies a suspicious finding in a research scan should report this finding to the study PI immediately. - 3.
+The study PI or his/her designate must report (by AHS email only) this suspicious finding in a form found here: https://cumming.ucalgary.ca/research/child-adolescent-imaging/instructions-forms

-The completed form must be sent to ACH DI Research Medical Director, Dr. Xing-Chang Wei (xingchang.wei@albertahealthservices.ca) or the pediatric neuroradiologist on duty for MRI (hereinafter referred to as the "Radiologist") if the Director is away or on vacation, with a copy to David Schmidt (David.Schmidt@albertahealthservices.ca).
+The completed form must be sent to ACH DI Research Medical Director, Dr. Xing-Chang Wei (xingchang.wei@albertahealthservices.ca) or the pediatric neuroradiologist on duty for MRI (hereinafter referred to as the "Radiologist") if the Director is away or on vacation, with a copy to the DI Director.
 Using the subject: "Incidental Finding".

-- 3. The Radiologist will not initiate an image review until receiving an email from the study PI.
+4. The Radiologist will not initiate an image review until receiving an email from the study PI.
 Having received an email request, the Medical Director will review the concern and decide if the finding is medically significant.
-They will decide on the appropriate course of action Typically this will consist of: - a.
-Contacting the subject's physician and discussing the significance of the incidental finding. - b.
-If appropriate, placing a clinical requisition, conducting a clinical MR examination, and issuing a formal radiology report. - 4.
+They will decide on the appropriate course of action.

+Typically this will consist of:

+- a.
+Contacting the subject's family physician if indicated on the consent form, or the participant directly.
+The family physician or Radiologist will discuss the significance of the incidental finding with the participant. - b.
+If appropriate, placing a clinical requisition, conducting a clinical MR examination, and issuing a formal radiology report. - 5.
 Commonly, a suspicious finding is first made by a MR technologist who is scanning the research subject but is not a research staff member.
 The MR technologist should notify the research team immediately so that they can initiate the above-described process.
 The MR technologist may also notify the Radiologist about the suspicious findings.

 Then the Radiologist can review the research images, but will not initiate any actions of contacting a primary care physician or placing a clinical MRI requisition until receiving an email request from the study PI or his/her designate.